How To Apply for Resentencing Under California's Modified Felony Murder Rule

 How Can I Request PC 1170.95 Resentencing?

-In order to request resentencing under Penal Code 1170.95 PC, you have to submit a petition with the court stating the reasons why you should be get a new sentence pursuant to Senate Bill 1437.
+To request resentencing under Penal Code 1170.95 PC, you have to submit a petition with the court stating why you should get a new sentence under Senate Bill 1437.

 - you were charged with murder under the doctrine of natural and probable consequences,